The Enchantress of Florence: Plot outline

 The central theme of The Enchantress of Florence is the visit of a European to the Mughal emperor Akbar's court and his claim that he is a long lost relative of Akbar, born of an exiled Indian princess and an Italian from Florence.
 The story moves between continents, the court of Akbar to Renaissance Florence mixing history, fantasy and fable.

 Part one

 The tale of adventure begins in Fatehpur Sikri, the capital of Mughal emperor Akbar the Great, when a stranger arrives, having stowed away on a pirate ship captained by the Scottish Lord Hauksbank, and sets the Mughal court talking and looking back into its past.

 Part two

 The stranger begins to tell Akbar the tale, going back to the boyhood of three friends in Florence, Il Machia, Ago Vespucci and Nino Argalia, the last of whom became an adventurer in the East.

 Part three

-The tale returns to the mobs and clamour of Florence in the hands of the Medici dynasty.
+The tale returns to the mobs and clamour of Florence in the hands of the House of Medici.

 An eight-page bibliography follows the end of the story.